softlayer/softlayer-cli/README.md

 1. `JENKINS_TOKEN` : Auth token to run Jenkins.
 Username is hardcoded for me at the moment.
 2. `IBMCLOUD_APIKEY` : API key for using `ibmcloud`.
 This is how we upload to COS.
 The COS plugin needs to be installed as well. `ibmcloud plugin install cloud-object-storage`

+## Manually

+Process is described in more detail on [bluemix-cli-repo](https://github.ibm.com/ibmcloud-cli/bluemix-cli-repo)

+1. Create the plugin changes with this [Jenkins Job](https://wcp-cloud-foundry-jenkins.swg-devops.com/job/Publish%20Plugin%20to%20YS1/build).
+2. That will create a pull request on the [bluemix-cli-repo](https://github.ibm.com/ibmcloud-cli/bluemix-cli-repo/pulls) for a STAGING version
+3. TEST
+4. [Promote from staging to product](https://wcp-cloud-foundry-jenkins.swg-devops.com/job/Promote%20Plugin%20from%20staging%20to%20production/) This will open a pull request that needs to be approved.

 # Documentation